antonschneider90/antonschneider90.github.io/resume.md

 ### Education

 * 2019-present: Stanford University - Continuing Studies in Data Visualizations with Python, Statistics for Machine Learning and Product Management for AI
+* 2011-2015: University of St. Gallen - M.A.
+International Relations and Governance (Double Master's Program)
 * 2011-2015: Sciences Po Paris - M.A.
-Finance & Strategy - and University of St. Gallen - M.A.
-International Relations and Governance - Double Master's Program
+Finance & Strategy (Double Master's Program)
 * 2008-2011: Sciences Po Paris - B.A.
 Politics & Economics
 * 2010-2011: University of Pennsylvania - Full scholarship for two exchange semesters